Begin Planning Your Next Family Reunion Now!!

 Now a genealogy-themed reunion is not the only theme for a family reunion but it’s a great place to start if no one has ever researched your family’s ancestry.
 Along with the invitations, you will want to provide your guests with a small list of things they may want to bring and share – old family photographs, copies of documents such as birth and death certificates, marriage licenses, property deeds, etc. If you want to get a jump-start on compiling this information, then have them e-mail or mail it to you.

-Once you’ve bought-out the lodge (ten rooms for the original lodge and/or seven rooms for the new lodge) and sent the invitations, there are a few things you’ll want to pick up and have ready but then the fun can begin!
-If you’ve asked guests to bring family photographs, then set up a computer and scanner – scan the photos and then create a picture CD to give to everyone.
+Once you’ve bought-out the lodges for you next family reunion and sent the invitations, there are a few things you’ll want to pick up and have ready but then the fun can begin!
+If you’ve asked guests to bring family photographs, then set up a computer and scanner – scan the photos and put them on an SD card to give to everyone.
 Online photo sharing is a big trend right now so you could even consider setting up an online photo album for guests who are techno-savvy.
 If an online album doesn’t work for everyone, consider putting together a small photo album or picture book for him or her.

 Are you always asking someone for his or her favorite recipe?
 Why not have your guests bring a copy of the recipe for their favorite family dish, make enough copies to staple together and send each person (or family) home with a family cookbook filled with family favorites?
 I like to see family recipes in the handwriting of the person they are coming from but typewritten copies work just as well.
 Take it one step further and contact a company that will professionally print your cookbook for you!
 What an awesome way to honor all those wonderful cooks in your family – your very own FAMILY COOKBOOK!